UAE: Untreated teen mental health issues may trigger guilt and runaway behaviour, experts warn

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Therefore, medics reiterate that parents must try to create an atmosphere of “acceptance at home”.
+Therefore, healthcare professionals reiterate that parents must try to create an atmosphere of “acceptance at home”.

 It's crucial to prioritise listening to children when they're speaking, rather than engaging in television watching or internet surfing.